gekographe/cv-1/README.md

 I have worked as a co-ordinator for world class theatre productions where I delivered to strict deadlines, collaborated with creatives and facilitated large teams to produce excellent work.
 I also have corporate experience gained during the financial crisis in my father's property business.
-I helped found brainstrust, a charity that supports brain cancer patients and their carers.
+In 2006 I helped found brainstrust, a charity that supports brain cancer patients and their carers.

 ### Royal Shakespeare Company
 #### Planning Co-ordinator: August 2012 - June 2013